Rare Dinosaur Up for Sale at $4 Million - Don't Miss Out!

 Spike is closely associated with the Anzu wyliei, famously dubbed the 'chicken from hell'.
 These creatures boasted distinctive features such as a prominent crest resembling that of a hen, elongated legs akin to a cassowary, sharp claws on their front limbs, and powerful jaws designed for hunting.

 In an interview with the publication, Hyslop emphasized the rarity of dinosaurs like Spike.
-He noted that fossils of this group are typically limited to fragments like a single arm or a small portion of a beak, resulting in a fragmented dataset.
 The discovery of 100 bones is unparalleled in this context.
 Hyslop explained that these dinosaurs were relatively small compared to others, making them less likely to be preserved, and their remains would have been quickly scavenged after their demise.